iamvenuannapureddy/DevOps-/Terraform/key-concepts.md

 ### 19. **Security Best Practices**
    - Never commit sensitive data (like secrets or credentials) to the Terraform codebase.
    - Use Vault or similar tools to manage secrets, and refer to these using environment variables or encrypted backends.
+   - **DRY Principle**: Avoid repeating yourself by using modules and workspaces efficiently.
+   - Never store sensitive data (like passwords or keys) directly in your .tf files or state files.
+Use secrets management solutions.

 ### 20. **Automated Workflows**
    - Integrate Terraform with CI/CD pipelines (e.g., Jenkins) for automatic provisioning.
    - Make sure to test changes in a staging environment before applying them to production.
+   - **Rollback Strategies**: In case of failure, have a rollback strategy.
+Use versioned state files to revert infrastructure to a previous state.
+   - **Debugging**: Use TF_LOG environment variables to enable debug logging when troubleshooting.

 By mastering these Terraform key points, you'll be well-prepared to handle the infrastructure automation demands as a DevOps engineer.